-The BMS Friday Colloquium brings top mathematicians from around the world to Berlin to give talks designed to be accessible to all BMS students.
-These colloquium lectures are preceded by the student-organized "What is ...?" seminars.
-The BMS also offers soft-skills seminars each semester on topics such as time management, presentation skills and intercultural training.
-All BMS students - in both Phase I and Phase II - are expected to participate regularly in the BMS Fridays and to attend soft-skills seminars as appropriate.
+The MATH+ Friday Colloquium brings distinguished mathematicians from around the world to Berlin to give talks designed to be accessible to all BMS students.
+These colloquium lectures are preceded by the "What is ...?" seminars organized by the students.
+The BMS also offers soft-skills seminars each semester, concerning topics such as time management, presentation skills and intercultural training.
+All BMS students - in both Phase I and Phase II - are expected to participate regularly in these BMS events, including attending soft-skills seminars as appropriate.

-In addition to the standard course program, the BMS also regularly offers summer schools and intensive courses, and supports various workshops held in Berlin.
+In addition to the standard course program, the BMS also regularly offers summer schools and intensive courses and supports various workshops held in Berlin.
 These research activities (as well as the Advanced Courses) are often organized in conjunction with one of the Certified Units of the BMS (such as the DFG-funded Research Training Groups and Collaborative Research Centers).
 All BMS students are encouraged to take advantage of these opportunities.